 Beyond the obvious crowing and egg-laying, there are distinct differences between the sexes in this breed.

-- Size and Stature: The Ameraucana rooster is noticeably larger and more upright than the hen, weighing about a pound more.
+Size and Stature: The Ameraucana rooster is noticeably larger and more upright than the hen, weighing about a pound more (6.5 lbs vs 5.5 lbs).

-- Comb and Wattles: While both have small pea combs, a rooster’s comb and wattles will be larger and a brighter red than a hen’s.
+Comb and Wattles: While both have small pea combs, a rooster’s comb and wattles will be larger and a brighter red than a hen’s.
+The rooster’s pea comb requires a relatively wide base for proper development, while the hen’s comb is often extremely small with barely discernible ridges.

 This hardy nature extends to their overall health, making them a reliable choice for your flock.